Samkth123/KTH-md/Growth/Session 1/Chapter 5 - Measuring and describing growth.md

 ### Growth - The shareholders perspective

-Here the most important perspective is the one from
+Here the most important perspective is the one from the owners perspective

+Investments in com